elifesciences/builder-example-project/salt/README.md

 The salt states take the values in the pillar file and uses them when rendering the state files and templates in the `simple-project` directory.

+# `example.top`

+Builder will use the `example.top` file as the `top.sls` file in a masterless minion configuration.

+In a remote deployment, the contents of `example.top` will be incorporated into the single `top.sls` on the master server.

+# `example.pillar`

 Builder will use the `example.pillar` file and *any other pillar data* it can find when provisioning your application, including it's own private versions of your